-- Processing of applications for passports. - Grant of extensions of Landing Certificate. - Issuance of visas and student permits. - Conducting of interviews for Permanent Residence and Citizenship and other ancillary services. - Investigations of illegal immigrants - detention and deportation.
-(Police Officers are attached to this section, which is headed by an Immigration Officer). - Contributes to processing of applications under the Caricom Single Market and Economy (C.S.M.E.)
+- Investigation of illegal immigrants detention and deportation.
+(Police Officers are attached to this Section - Deportation and Investigations - which is headed by an Immigration Officer). - Contribute to the processing of applications under the Caricom Single Market and Economy (C.S.M.E.)

-Apart from the local offices, the Immigration Division provides international services at Missions and Consuls aboard.
-Immigration Attaches/Consuls are posted at Missions in New York, Miami, Washington, Toronto, Caracas and London.
-They are responsible for all Immigration matters and also perform consular functions.
+Apart from the local offices, the Immigration Division provides international services at Missions and Consulates aboard.
+Immigration Attachés/Consuls are posted at Missions in New York, Miami, Washington, Toronto, Caracas, London and Beijing, China.
+They are responsible for all immigration matters and also perform consular functions.